Your browser is unsupported

 The UIC Center for Pharmacoepidemiology and Pharmacoeconomic Research (CPR) postdoctoral fellowships offer an opportunity for additional training in pharmacoepidemiology, pharmacoeconomics and outcomes research along with applied experience at a sponsoring organization.

-Although individual fellowships may focus in a particular therapeutic or methodologic area, the UIC fellowship program aims to train individuals who wish to conduct pharmaceutical-based outcomes and/or pharmacoepidemiology research in preparation for a career in the pharmaceutical industry or academia.
+Although individual fellowships may focus on particular therapeutic or methodologic areas, the UIC fellowship program aims to broadly train individuals who wish to conduct pharmaceutical-based outcomes and/or pharmacoepidemiology research in preparation for a career in the pharmaceutical industry or academia.
 Knowledge and experience is gained in the use of a variety of research methodologies, with training opportunities available from members of the UIC Center for Pharmacoepidemiology and Pharmacoeconomic Research and UIC Department of Pharmacy Systems, Outcomes and Policy.

 The fellow spends the first year of the program working with faculty of the Center for Pharmacoepidemiology and Pharmacoeconomic Research at UIC.
 The second year is spent working with staff at the sponsoring corporation (currently Takeda Corporate Headquarters in Deerfield, IL or AbbVie Headquarters in North Chicago, IL).
 The proximity of UIC to these organizations in the Chicago-metropolitan area allow for frequent interchange.
 During both years, the fellow takes courses at UIC which includes courses in biostatistics, research design, pharmacoeconomics and grant writing.
 Application to the UIC Department of Pharmacy Systems, Outcomes and Policy graduate program is encouraged and coursework may be applied towards a graduate degree (Masters or PhD).
 Coursework may be tailored to an individual applicant’s background and experience.